THEM Anime Reviews: History

 THEM was founded in 1993 by Arizona State University Honors College students as a school club for fans of science fiction and fantasy.
 It became an anime review website, named THEM Online, in 1996, and Carlos Ross, who later became one of the editors in chief of the website, became a writer in 1999.
 By 2007, Ross would be part of Arizona State University's College of Liberal Arts & Science.
 In June 2000, the current domain name of the website was registered.
 At the time, the site was using ASU servers, which were later changed.

 In the first six years of the site, from 1996 to 2002, only one guest review was accepted and all "submissions from non-THEM members" were not accepted.
-At the time, Ross's wife, Christine (aso known as Christi), was the web designer and assistant reviewing editor, joined by fellow reviewers Raphael See, Jason Bustard, Eric Gaede, and many others.
+At the time, Ross's wife, Christine (also known as Christi), was the web designer and assistant reviewing editor, joined by fellow reviewers Raphael See, Jason Bustard, Eric Gaede, and many others.
 In October 1999, THEM hosted awards for anime they found specifically notable or enjoyed, working with Anime Cafe.
 See was instrumental in getting the awards to happen.
 Bustard worked for Anime Club Reviews, and Gaede, the son of Bill Gaede, became famous on YouTube as Asalieri, with the site later cutting off contact with him due to the devotion by him, and his father in "disseminating crackpot pseudoscience."

 In June 2002, the ASU-hosted site was last used, with a transition over to a new site for reviews, which is still used to this day.
 In the following year, those who were not part of THEM began contributing content while Pete Harcoff worked on the web design, which allowed the site to continue.
 That year THEM presented a "team game show for fans of Japanese animation," hosted by Angel Hungerford, Carlos Ross, and Christina Ross at LepreCon29 in 2003 in Tempe, Arizona.
 The same year, in September, the new, and current look, of THEM's website premiered.
 As late as 2004, THEM still defined itself as "a science-fiction/fantasy society" based at ASU.

 In January 2005, Janet Crocker, the content editor for animefringe, described the website as a "great low-frills and old anime review site."
 She also noted that the website has various types of reviews, has a separate section for adult content, and called it a frequent stop for her to "get honest and to-the-point opinions."